sophgo/bootloader-arm64/trusted-firmware-a/docs/getting_started/build-options.rst

    the FIQ are handled in monitor mode and non secure world is not allowed to mask these events.
 Platforms that enable FIQ handling in SP_MIN shall implement the api ``sp_min_plat_fiq_handler()``.
 The default value is 0.

+-  ``SVE_VECTOR_LEN``: SVE vector length to configure in ZCR_EL3.
+   Platforms can configure this if they need to lower the hardware limit, for example due to asymmetric configuration or limitations of software run at lower ELs.
+The default is the architectural maximum of 2048 which should be suitable for most configurations, the hardware will limit the effective VL to the maximum physically supported VL.

+-  ``TRNG_SUPPORT``: Setting this to ``1`` enables support for True Random Number Generator Interface to BL31 image.
+This defaults to ``0``.

 -  ``TRUSTED_BOARD_BOOT``: Boolean flag to include support for the Trusted Board Boot feature.
 When set to '1', BL1 and BL2 images include support to load